CodeURJC-FW-2025-26/webapp15/README.md

 - **Date**
 - **Information**

+### Images
+Each entity or secondary entity will have an associated image so that the user can have an idea of ​​the type of trip or activity he is going to do.

   ### Searching
 As there must be a search engine we plan to implement one that looks if the city that you are looking for is in the page.
 Also we plan a filter to separate out if the trips are available by clicking on a button.